QuantEcon/lecture-source-py/source/rst/ifp.rst

 In fact there is a unique stationary distribution of assets that we can calculate by simulation

-* Can be proved via theorem 2 of :cite:`HopenhaynPrescott1992`
+* Can be proved via theorem 2 of :cite:`HopenhaynPrescott1992`.

-* Represents the long run dispersion of assets across households when households have idiosyncratic shocks
+* Represents the long run dispersion of assets across households when households have idiosyncratic shocks.

 Ergodicity is valid here, so stationary probabilities can be calculated by averaging over a single long time series.